FAQs

 Who can participate in this class proceeding and why would you?icon-arrow-down

-• Pension Act: pension for disability; pension for death; attendance allowance; allowance for wear and tear of clothing or for specially made apparel; and exceptional incapacity allowance;
+• Pension Act allowance for wear and tear of clothing or for specially made apparel;

-• Civilian War-related Benefits Act: war pensions and allowances for salt water fishers, overseas headquarters staff, and air raid precautions workers; and injury for remedial treatment of various persons and voluntary aid detachment (World War II);
+• Civilian War-related Benefits Act war pensions and allowances for salt water fishers, overseas headquarters staff, air raid precautions workers, and injury for remedial treatment of various persons and voluntary aid detachment (World War II);

-• Flying Accidents Compensation Regulations: flying accidents compensation.
+• Flying Accidents Compensation Regulations relating to compensation for flying accidents; and

-The disability benefits listed at Schedule “A” of the certification order rely on the basic pension indexation provision under section 75 of the Pension Act.
-The Plaintiffs allege that all benefits relying on the basic pension indexation provision are affected by an error in the indexation calculation under section 75.
+The above-listed awards and benefits rely on the basic pension indexation provision under section 75 of the Pension Act.
+The plaintiffs allege that all benefits relying on the basic pension indexation provision are affected by an error in the indexation calculation under section 75.

-If the class proceeding succeeds at trial, or is settled, class members who do not opt out of the class may be entitled to a payment.
+If the proposed class proceeding is certified and then succeeds at trial, or is settled, class members who do not opt out of the class may be entitled to a payment.

 What do I need to do to take part in the proceeding?icon-arrow-down